This information is part of the Colgate University catalog, 2020–21.

 Given these programs, the department offers a comprehensive study of formal and informal educational institutions and practices, and the ways they are affected by social forces.
 Interdisciplinary by design, classes draw on diverse methods of inquiry to analyze critically the historical and contemporary ways that people educate and are educated in the United States and societies across the globe.
-Theory, research, and practice work together to help students become more informed as consumers and producers of knowledge in a variety of educational contexts.
+Theory, research, and practice work together to help students become more reflective and engaged as cultural workers, citizens, and critical thinkers.
 Students learn to ask questions about the relationships between knowledge, power, and identity in educational contexts, and to reimagine education and its contribution to a democratic society.

 The South Korea Study Group is a joint program between Educational Studies and Asian Studies.
 The program offers a dynamic experience for any Colgate University student due in part to its efforts to become a leader in the newly forming globalized world in which we live.
 South Korea is highly regarded for its rapid modernization, yet the people still hold to its traditional ways in mind and spirit.
 While the focus is on students' development of educational studies theory and practice from a global perspective, they also gain a fascinating sociocultural experience.